thdk/react-typescript-course/chapters/chapter-1/README.md

 The file **app.ts** will be the main entry of your web application.

-Update tsconfig.json to save all the compiled code in **public/app.js**
+Typescript can concatenate and emit output all the code into a single javascript file.
+To do this, you need to update the typescript compiler option 'outFile' in **tsconfig.json**.

-"outFile": "./public/app.js"
+`"outFile": "./public/app.js"`

 Also set the module code generation to 'none' (No questions asked here);

-"module": "none"
+`"module": "none"`

 ## Build your first typescript code
 You can compile your typescript code using the command `tsc`.